 \begin{lem} Let $V \subset \R^2$ be a open bounded convex body with a smooth boundary curve, and $x_1 , x_2 , \ldots $ be a (perhaps infinite) collection of points in $\R^2$ not in $V$.
 We let $W$ denote the points of the boundary $\partial V$ which cannot be seen from any of the $x_i$, i.e. $W$ consists of points $x \in \partial V$ such that the line segments $xx_i$ all meet $V$.
 Then $V$ is contained in the closure $Z$ of the convex hull of $W$ and $x_1, x_2 , \ldots $.

 \begin{proof} We suppose that the result is not true, and so in particular by the convexity of $V$ there is a point $x$ in the boundary of $V$ which is not in the closure $Z$ of the convex hull of $W$ and $x_1, x_2 , \ldots$.
-Standard convexity results imply the existence of a line $L$ though $x$ such that $Z$ is strictly on one side of $L$, and in particular all points of $W$ and all the $x_i$ are in the corresponding open half-plane.
+Standard convexity results imply the existence of a line $l$ though $x$ such that $Z$ is strictly on one side of $l$, and in particular all points of $W$ and all the $x_i$ are in the corresponding open half-plane.

-If $L$ is tangent to the boundary $\partial V$ at $x$, then $V$ itself must be on one side of $L$.
-If $W$ and the $x_i$ are contained in the open half-plane disjoint from $V$, we get an immediate contradiction by considering $y$ the other point on $\partial V$ whose tangent is parallel to $L$, which therefore cannot be seen from any of the $x_i$ and hence by definition lies in $W$, contrary to assumption.
+If $l$ is tangent to the boundary $\partial V$ at $x$, then $V$ itself must be on one side of $l$.
+If $W$ and the $x_i$ are contained in the open half-plane disjoint from $V$, we get an immediate contradiction by considering $y$ the other point on $\partial V$ whose tangent is parallel to $l$, which therefore cannot be seen from any of the $x_i$ and hence by definition lies in $W$, contrary to assumption.
 If however $W$ and the $x_i$ are contained in the same open half-plane that contains $V$, then $x$ cannot be seen from any of the $x_i$ and so $x\in W$, contrary to assumption.

-If however $L$ is not tangent to the boundary $\partial V$ at $x$, we consider the point $y\in \partial V$ with tangent parallel to $L$ such that $y$ is on the other side of $L$ to $W$ and the $x_i$.
+If however $l$ is not tangent to the boundary $\partial V$ at $x$, we consider the point $y\in \partial V$ with tangent parallel to $l$ such that $y$ is on the other side of $l$ to $W$ and the $x_i$.
 Then $y$ cannot be seen from any of the $x_i$ and hence $y\in W$, a contradiction. \end{proof} \end{lem}

-\begin{prop} Suppose that $X$ is general in moduli and that the real elliptic curve has two components, with the \Kahler cone of $X$ contained in the open positive cone $P^\circ$ on the bounded component.
+\begin{prop} Suppose that the cup-product cubic form is smooth with irreducible Hessian, and that all rigid non-movable surface classes lie in the extended upper half-space.
+Suppose also that $X$ is general in moduli and that the real elliptic curve has two components, with the \Kahler cone of $X$ contained in the open positive cone $P^\circ$ on the bounded component.
 Then $P^\circ$ is contained in the interior of the effective cone of $X$.